 How to prevent flakes from a dry scalp

 The most visible symptoms of a dry scalp are the unwanted white flakes throughout the hair.
 To prevent your naturally dry scalp from developing these flakes, it's important to keep your skin's microbiome balanced with the right haircare.
 The microbiome is the "community" of bacteria and other organisms within your body that, when healthy, work in balance alongside one another.

 When the skin's microbiome is not functioning optimally, dry patches can form on the scalp and lead to those frustrating flakes.
-To maintain this balance, experts recommend using haircare designed specifically for sensitive and dry scalps, such as the Sensi Balance shampoo from Serie Expert.
-Use once a week (or every wash for a severely dry scalp) on damp hair, then wash out and follow with a conditioner or hair mask.
-Source Essentielle’s delicate shampoo and hair balm duo is a natural alternative for those with a sensitive scalp.
-Silicone free for a natural hair feel and with 80% natural origin ingredients, the delicate shampoo gently soothes the scalp whilst removing impurities and oil build up, and the hair balm gently nourishes hair from root to tip.
+To maintain this balance, experts recommend using haircare designed specifically for sensitive and dry scalps, such as the Scalp Advanced Anti-Discomfort Dermo-Regulator Shampoo and Intense Soother Treatment.
+Use shampoo once a week (or every wash for a severely dry scalp) on damp hair, then wash out and follow with the treatment.
+Enriched with Niacinamide, a vitamin from the B3 family, known for its regulating and soothing powers, hair is left soft, soothed, and nourished.

 Because a dry scalp causes the hair itself to look dry and fragile, opt for gentle haircare (in the shower and styling) and steer clear of "cleansing" shampoos which can strip the scalp of those precious oils and aggravate the condition.
-For immediate flake-free hair, try L'Oréal Professionnel's Instant Clear anti-dandruff shampoo, designed to softly remove the white flakes and other impurities, but not the skin's oils.
+For immediate flake-free hair, try Scalp Advanced Anti-Dandruff Dermo-Clairifier Shampoo, designed to softly remove up to 100% visible flakes, but not the skin's oils, in one use*.